Ueno Station: Station layout

-Like most major stations in Japan, Ueno station contains and is surrounded by extensive shopping arcades.
-Ueno's includes a branch of the Hard Rock Cafe.
+Like most major stations in Japan, Ueno Station contains and is surrounded by extensive shopping arcades.
+The station contains a branch of the Hard Rock Cafe.

 JR East platforms

-This station has two main levels of tracks and a deep underground station for the Tōhoku Shinkansen tracks.
+The station has two main levels of tracks and underground platforms for the Tōhoku Shinkansen tracks.
 Through tracks 1 to 4 on two island platforms on the main level are used by Yamanote Line and Keihin-Tohoku Line trains.
 Tracks 5 to 9 on two island platforms and one side of a terminal platform lead to the Ueno-Tokyo Line to Tokyo Station and beyond on the Tōkaidō Main Line.
 Tracks 10 to 12 terminate inside the building, and below these on a lower deck are further terminal tracks 13 to 17 (Track No.18 has been removed).
 Two subterranean island platforms serve Shinkansen tracks 19 to 22.

 Chest-high platform edge doors were installed on the two Yamanote Line platforms (2 and 3) in November 2015, and brought into use from December.